How can parents communicate with their child’s teacher or the school?

 - School policies and procedures

 - Additional school activities (e.g. instrumental music, choir, out of school sport, gifted and talented programs)

 Access to support services:

-- School and regional level student services, including support for students with a disability and where English as an additional language
+- School and regional level student services including support for students with a disability and where English is an additional language

 - Programs for students experiencing difficulties with learning

 - Specialist facilities including language development, intensive language, and education support centres